omid-arhami/topolow/README.md

 ## Citation

-If you use this package, please cite:
+If you use this package, please cite either the original introduction of topolow (with applications in the context of viral evolution) :

 Omid Arhami, Pejman Rohani, Topolow: a mapping algorithm for antigenic cross-reactivity and binding affinity assays, *Bioinformatics*, Volume 41, Issue 7, July 2025, btaf372, https://doi.org/10.1093/bioinformatics/btaf372